rhsgsa/hybrid-cloud-coolstore/README.md

 	* `maildev` - `make email`
 		* Turn on notifications so you see the alert email coming in
 		* If you are using Google Chrome, you may need to view site information and explicitly allow notifications - don't forget to reload the page after enabling notifications

+01. Configure OpenShift contexts

+	*   Be sure to log into the hub cluster.

+			make contexts

 01. Set up F5 Distributed Cloud Global Loadbalancer